MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 >
 > However, to help prepare for the day when partner-provided and customer-provided content can also be indexed and found by in-product search and the help pane, get your content deployed to a website and make it discoverable.

 In versions older than 2022 release wave 1, the in-product search includes searching content on the [learn.microsoft.com/dynamics365/business-central](/dynamics365/business-central/index) site.
-In 2022 release wave 1, this is replaced by the search capabilities of the Help pane.
+In 2022 release wave 1 and later, this search is replaced by the search capabilities of the Help pane.
 But the restrictions remain the same.

 ### Optional: Get Microsoft's content